Met Office issues weather warning for heavy rain as parts of UK brace for flooding

 The Met Office has warned flooding is possible as it issues yellow weather alert

-The Met Office has issued a yellow weather warning for rain covering the South and Wales on Wednesday.
+The Met Office has issued a yellow weather warning for rain covering parts of the UK on Wednesday.

-Heavy rain is expected to cause travel disruption and flooding, with thunderstorms forecast in some areas.
-Forecasters say we could see as much as 60mm of rainfall between the early hours of Wednesday morning and the afternoon, with the weather warning in place until 2pm.
+Heavy rain is expected to cause travel disruption and flooding, with thunderstorms possible in some areas.
+Forecasters said the UK could see as much as 60mm of rainfall between the early hours of Wednesday morning and the afternoon, with the weather warning in place until 2pm.

-The warning covers Hampshire, Southampton, West Berkshire, and much of the South West and South Wales.
+The warning covers the areas of Hampshire, Southampton, West Berkshire, and much of the South West and Wales, with wet and windy weather expected to set in during the early hours of Wednesday morning.

-“Heavy rain and strong winds will move northeast through the first part of Wednesday, followed by heavy showers and some thunderstorms, these becoming more isolated through the afternoon,” the warning from the Met Office says.
+The Met Office said: “Heavy rain and strong winds will move northeast through the first part of Wednesday, followed by heavy showers and some thunderstorms, these becoming more isolated through the afternoon.

-People have been urged to plan journeys ahead, with those in areas at risk of flooding advised to prepare a flood plan and an emergency flood kit.
+People have been urged to plan journeys ahead of time and be aware that spray and flooding on roads could increase journey times, with those in areas at risk of flooding advised to prepare a flood plan and an emergency flood kit.

 It comes after the Met Office confirmed summer 2025 to be the hottest on record in the UK.
-The country saw back-to-back heatwaves with the mean temperature from 1 June to 31 August sitting at 16.10C - 1.51C above the long-term average.
+The country saw back-to-back heatwaves with the mean temperature from 1 June to 31 August sitting at 16.1C, which is 1.5C above the long-term average.
+This has smashed the previous record set in 2018 at 15.7C, although no new record high temperatures were recorded.

+The highest temperature recorded was 35.8C in Faversham, Kent – well below the 40.3C recorded in Coningsby, Lincolnshire in July 2022.

+But it looks set to be a rainy start to September, with the long-term effects of Hurricane Erin and Tropical Storm Fernand expected to last for the first half of the month.
+Brits could see seasonably warm temperatures alongside showers or long spells of rain.

 Join our commenting forum